VivianMonzon/FAL_prediction/README.md

 </ul>
 </ul>

 The basic packages required for the code are listed in the 'requirements.txt' file.
-If a newer python version is used, please adapt hmmsearch file (lib/run_hmmsearch.sh) accordingly.
+If a newer python version is used, please adapt [hmmsearch file](lib/run_hmmsearch.sh) accordingly.

 ## Running the FA-like protein prediction approach
 ```